MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-report-spo.md

 > [!IMPORTANT]
 > Make sure to review who can see the report within the Power BI service and grant access to those not listed.

 There are two ways to provide access to the report within the Power BI service.
 If you are using an Office 365 Group to build your SharePoint Online team site, you list the user as a member of the **app workspace within the Power BI service** and the **SharePoint page**.
-This makes sure that users can view the contents of that group.
 For more information, see how to [manage an app workspace](service-manage-app-workspace-in-power-bi-and-office-365.md).

 Alternatively, you can share a report directly with users by embedding the report within an app.
 There are a few steps to follow for embedding a report within an app.

 1. The author of the app is a Pro user.

-2. The author creates a report in an app workspace, where the app workspace needs to be set as a Premium workspace.
+2. The author creates a report in an app workspace. *To share with **Power BI free users**, the app workspace needs to be set as a **Premium workspace**.*

 3. The author publishes the app then installs it.